Connor Wong Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 2.96 team ERA that ranks second among all MLB pitching staffs.
+- The Brewers have the third-ranked team ERA across all league pitching staffs (3.07).

-- Brewers pitchers combine to allow the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Brewers pitchers combine to allow 19 home runs (one per game), the ninth-fewest in the league.

-- Peralta makes the start for the Brewers, his fourth of the season.
-He is 2-1 with a 3.18 ERA and 19 strikeouts in 17 2/3 innings pitched.
+- Miley (2-1) gets the starting nod for the Brewers in his fourth start of the season.
+He's put together a 1.50 ERA in 18 2/3 innings pitched, with 14 strikeouts.

-- In his most recent appearance -- in relief on Wednesday -- the righty tossed 2/3 innings against the Seattle Mariners while surrendering hits.
+- In his last appearance -- out of the bullpen on Saturday -- the left-hander threw 2/3 innings against the Boston Red Sox while surrendering hits.

-- In three games this season, the 26-year-old has a 3.18 ERA and 10.1 strikeouts per nine innings, while giving up a batting average of .231 to opposing batters.
+- In three games this season, the 36-year-old has an ERA of 1.50, with 7 strikeouts per nine innings.
+Opponents are batting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.